junxit/us-congress-bills-114/bill.md

 - **(a)** *In general* Any order issued under this Act shall contain the terms and provisions specified in this section.
 - **(b)** *Concrete Masonry Products Board*
   - **(1)** *Establishment and membership*
-    - **(A)** *Establishment* The order shall provide for the establishment of a Concrete Masonry Products Board to carry out a program of generic promotion, research, and information regarding concrete masonry products.
+    - **(A)** *Establishment* The order shall provide for the establishment of a Concrete Masonry Products Board to carry out a program of generic promotion, research, and education regarding concrete masonry products.
     - **(B)** *Membership*
-      - **(i)** *Number of members* The board shall consist of not more than 25 members.
+      - **(i)** *Number of members* The board shall consist of not less than 15 and not more than 25 members.
-      - **(ii)** *Appointment* The members of the Board shall be appointed by the Secretary from nominations submitted as provided in this subsection.
+      - **(ii)** *Appointment* The members of the Board shall be appointed by the Secretary from nominations submitted as provided in the order.
       - **(iii)** *Composition* The Board shall consist of manufacturers.
+No employee of an industry trade organization exempt from tax under paragraphs (3) or (6) of section 501(c) of the Internal Revenue Code of 1986 (26 U.S.C.
+501(c)) representing the concrete masonry industry or related industries shall serve as a member of the Board and no member of the Board may serve concurrently as an officer of the board of directors of a national concrete masonry products industry trade association.
+Only two individuals from any single company or its affiliates may serve on the Board at any one time.
   - **(2)** *Distribution of appointments*
-    - **(A)** *Geographical representation* To ensure fair and equitable representation of the concrete masonry products industry, the composition of the Board shall reflect the geographical distribution of the manufacture of concrete masonry products in the United States and the types of concrete masonry products manufactured.
+    - **(A)** *Representation* To ensure fair and equitable representation of the concrete masonry products industry, the composition of the Board shall reflect the geographical distribution of the manufacture of concrete masonry products in the United States, the types of concrete masonry products manufactured, and the range in size of manufacturers in the United States.
     - **(B)** *Adjustment in board representation* Three years after the assessment of concrete masonry products commences pursuant to an order, and at the end of each 3-year period thereafter, the Board, subject to the review and approval of the Secretary, shall, if warranted, recommend to the Secretary the reapportionment of the Board membership to reflect changes in the geographical distribution of the manufacture of concrete masonry products and the types of concrete masonry products manufactured.
-  - **(3)** *Nominations Process* The order shall provide the following:
+  - **(3)** *Nominations Process* The Secretary may make appointments from nominations by manufacturers pursuant to the method set forth in the order.
-    - **(A)** *Number of nominations* Two nominees shall be submitted for each appointment to the Board.
-    - **(B)** *Procedure* Nominations for each appointment of a manufacturer shall be made by manufacturers in accordance with procedures specified in the order.
-    - **(C)** *Failure to nominate* In any case in which manufacturers fail to nominate individuals for an appointment to the Board, the Secretary may appoint an individual to fill the vacancy on a basis provided in the order or other regulations of the Secretary.
-    - **(D)** *Failure to appoint* If the Secretary fails to make an appointment to the Board within 30 days of receiving nominations for such appointment, the first nominee for such appointment shall be deemed appointed.
+  - **(4)** *Failure to appoint* If the Secretary fails to make an appointment to the Board within 60 days of receiving nominations for such appointment, the first nominee for such appointment shall be deemed appointed, unless the Secretary provides reasonable justification for the delay to the Board and to Congress and provides a reasonable date by which approval or disapproval will be made.
-  - **(4)** *Alternates* The order shall provide for the selection of alternate members of the Board by the Secretary in accordance with procedures specified in the order.
+  - **(5)** *Alternates* The order shall provide for the selection of alternate members of the Board by the Secretary in accordance with procedures specified in the order.
-  - **(5)** *Terms*
+  - **(6)** *Terms*
     - **(A)** *In general* The members and any alternates of the Board shall each serve for a term of 3 years, except that members and any alternates initially appointed to the Board shall serve for terms of not more than 2, 3, and 4 years, as specified by the order.
     - **(B)** *Limitation on consecutive terms* A member or an alternate may serve not more than 2 consecutive terms.
     - **(C)** *Continuation of term* Notwithstanding subparagraph (B), each member or alternate shall continue to serve until a successor is appointed by the Secretary.
     - **(D)** *Vacancies* A vacancy arising before the expiration of a term of office of an incumbent member or alternate of the Board shall be filled in a manner provided for in the order.
-  - **(6)** *Disqualification from Board service* The order shall provide that if a member or alternate of the Board who was appointed as a manufacturer ceases to qualify as a manufacturer, such member or alternate shall be disqualified from serving on the Board.
+  - **(7)** *Disqualification from Board service* The order shall provide that if a member or alternate of the Board who was appointed as a manufacturer ceases to qualify as a manufacturer, such member or alternate shall be disqualified from serving on the Board.
-  - **(7)** *Compensation*
+  - **(8)** *Compensation*
     - **(A)** *In general* Members and any alternates of the Board shall serve without compensation.
     - **(B)** *Travel expenses* If approved by the Board, members or alternates shall be reimbursed for reasonable travel expenses, which may include per diem allowance or actual subsistence incurred while away from their homes or regular places of business in the performance of services for the Board.
-- **(c)** *Powers and duties of the Board* The order shall specify the powers and duties of the Board, which shall include the power and duty—
+- **(c)** *Powers and duties of the Board* The order shall specify the powers and duties of the Board, including the power and duty—
   - **(1)** to administer the order in accordance with its terms and conditions and to collect assessments;
   - **(2)** to develop and recommend to the Secretary for approval such bylaws as may be necessary for the functioning of the Board and such rules as may be necessary to administer the order, including activities authorized to be carried out under the order;
   - **(3)** to meet, organize, and select from among members of the Board a chairperson, other officers, and committees and subcommittees, as the Board determines appropriate;